-As discussed in §2, both \mathbb{V} and \mathbb{NR} predict that think and believe should not take interrogative complements.
+As discussed in §2, both $\mathbb{V}$ and $\mathbb{NR}$ predict that think and believe should not take interrogative complements.
 But think is attested with interrogative complements in transcribed speech (13), periodical text (14), and internet text (15).

-(13) a.
+- (13) a.
 The image of having the members of one branch of government standing up[...]cheering and hollering while the court[...]has to sit there, expressionless[...]is very troubling.
-And it does cause you to think whether or not it makes sense for us to be there.
+And it does cause you to think whether or not it makes sense for us to be there. - b. [...]the righteousness is unbelievable and people[...]will have to think whether they want four more years of that. - (14) a.
+When Jan Brown completed her safety briefing for the passengers, she tried to think whether she had covered everything. - b.
+I'm trying to think whether I'd have been a star today or not. - (15) a.
+[O]ften, when listening to some other players (especially beginners) I start to think whether there's an unwritten law for guitarists to never play an interval bigger than the major third.

-8 I focus on polar (whether) interrogatives because, following Egré, I assume that polar interrogative selection is more constrained than constituent interrogative selection.
+I focus on polar (whether) interrogatives because, following Egré, I assume that polar interrogative selection is more constrained than constituent interrogative selection.

-9 An anonymous reviewer reports that they find most of the examples cited below acceptable, but that others are not as good for them.
+An anonymous reviewer reports that they find most of the examples cited below acceptable, but that others are not as good for them.
 An exploration of such idiolectal variation in this area would be interesting, but it is out of scope for the current paper.